Skip to main content

 • Each commitHash != bytes32(0) — otherwise ZeroCommitHash(handle).

-postCommitments emits CommitmentsPosted(version, batchSize). postCommitmentsSafe emits CommitmentsPostedSafe(version, newlyPosted, skipped) so the off-chain caller can tell whether the round did real work.
+The difference is in how duplicates are handled: postCommitments emits CommitmentsPosted(version, batchSize). postCommitmentsSafe emits CommitmentsPostedSafe(version, newlyPosted, skipped) so the off-chain caller can tell whether the round did real work.
 Both enforce write-once per (version, handle) — a commitment can never be overwritten, only superseded by writing the same handle under a new version.

 Reading commitments